 Strive for your ideal.

 This is the first word that Akko, the main character, unlocks.
-It is a reminder to always strive for what you believe in, never compromising your ideals or your dreams.
-No matter how difficult, or how many times you fail, one must never give up, never falter, but always push themselves towards the best possible outcome.
+It reminds you to strive for what you believe in, never compromising your ideals or dreams.
+No matter how difficult or how many times you fail, you must never give up, never falter, but always push yourself towards the best possible outcome.
 Learn from your mistakes, but never accept defeat.
 “Never let the flame in your heart go out.”

-You do not get the things that you dream of, you get the things you work for.
+You don’t get the things you dream of.
+You get the things you work for.

 The second word embodies the importance of hard work.
-It is not enough to want something, you have to earn it.
+It’s not enough to want something.
+You have to earn it.
 You must put in the effort to get that which you seek.
-Hard work is difficult, and is not always as inspiring or as fun as the concept of your dream.
-But it is only through effort and work that you will make progress towards that dream.
+Hard work is difficult and isn’t always as inspiring or as fun as the concept of your dream, but only through effort and work will make progress towards that dream.

-Do not compare yourself with others, do what only you can do.
+Don’t compare yourself with others.
+Do what only you can do.

-This to me is one of the most heartwarming lessons in the show.
-This lesson teaches that you cannot hold yourself to the standards of others.
-You are your own person.
-You do not have to judge yourself on the standards that others hold.
-You can make your own standard, your own meaning, your own purpose.
-There is no ‘better’ or ‘worse’, no scale that can measure you as a person.
-Only you can know, and fulfill your own potential, and it is up to you to do so.
+To me, this is one of the most heartwarming lessons in the show.
+It teaches that you cannot judge yourself by the standards of others.
+You should make your own standard, your own meaning, your own purpose.
+There’s no scale that can measure you as a person.

-No matter how hard you work or how good your aims, there are things that just take time.
-If you are not willing to wait, you can lose rare opportunities, or overreach yourself.
+No matter how hard you work or how good your aims, things take time.
+If you can’t wait, you can lose rare opportunities or overreach yourself.
 Having patience may seem like it will have fewer results, but the results will be of much higher quality.

-When striving to change the world, a person must not only look for inspiration from the modern world, but from that of tradition as well.
-The ideals and practices of the past had their wisdom, and are what have led to the wisdom of modern times.
-Our ancestors have dealt with the same problems that we will face.
-By taking their wisdom, and combining it with the technology and wisdom of the modern era, we can create a better path to the future.
+When striving to change the world, a person must look for inspiration from the modern world and tradition.
+The ideals and practices of the past led to the wisdom of modern times.
+Our ancestors dealt with the same problems that we face.
+By combining their wisdom with the technology and wisdom of the modern era, we can create a better path to the future.

 Thank you.

-My very favorite word.
-It is a lesson in gratitude.
-No matter how hard you have worked, no person is an island.
-There is always something in your life to be grateful for.
-Your experiences, your genes, your upbringing, your privilege, your friends and family, the hard work of all those before you upon which you can build your own works.
-No person gets anywhere by themselves, and it is important to recognize this lesson, and be humbled by it.
+My very favorite word is a lesson in gratitude.
+No matter how hard you work, no person is an island.
+There’s always something in your life to be grateful for: your experiences, your genes, your upbringing, your privilege, your friends and family, the hard work of all those before you, upon which you can build your own works.
+No person gets anywhere by themselves.

 Connect with other people, and your dreams will grow.

-The final and possibly most important lesson.
-You cannot change the world if you endeavor to make something for yourself.
-If you want to change the world, it will inevitably be a world in which other people live.
-If you can make a world that they want to live in, if you can inspire them to see your dream as well, they will help you.
+The final and possibly most important lesson: You cannot change the world if you endeavor to make something for yourself.
+If you want to change the world, it’ll inevitably be a world in which other people live.
+If you can make a world that they want to live in and inspire them to see your dream, they will help you.

 The Characters

-There are a few characters throughout the show who seem deserving (or at least believe themselves deserving) of wielding the Shiny Rod and unlocking the Grand Triskelion.
+A few characters throughout the show seem deserving (or at least believe themselves deserving) of wielding the Shiny Rod and unlocking the Grand Triskelion.
 But it chose Akko.
-So what characteristics are these other people lacking that make them less deserving than Akko?
+So what characteristics do these other people lack that make them less deserving than Akko?

 Diana Cavendish

-Diana is a very selfless and hard working young woman who inspires those around her.
-Through the show, she has revealed herself to be surprisingly similar to Akko.
-She demonstrates herself worthy of the ideals of all of the seven words, except one.
-The very first.
+Diana is a selfless and hardworking young woman who inspires those around her.
+Through the show, she’s revealed to be surprisingly similar to Akko.
+She demonstrates herself worthy of the ideals of all seven words except one—the very first.

 Diana loved Chariot, just like Akko.
-She was inspired, and a dream blossomed within her just like Akko, to be like Chariot.
+She was inspired, and a dream blossomed within her to be like Chariot.
 However, unlike Akko, Diana was convinced that she had to ‘put away childish things’ as she grew up.
 She compromised her dream, her ideal.
-She still maintains all of her other qualities that make her fit to wield the Shiny Rod, but the fact that she was willing to put aside her dream, made her less worthy.
+She still maintains all of her other qualities that make her fit to wield the Shiny Rod, but the fact that she was willing to put aside her dream made her less worthy.

 Croix